 Make sure that people find you when they search for the brand name of your non-profit organization.
 Lots of non-profits are known for their name.
 You want to be found on your brand name, when people search for it.
 So you’d better ensure you rank number one for that name.
 This shouldn’t be that hard if you focus on decent writing and make sure your site structure is in order.

 Lots of non-profit organizations focus on a specific location or have multiple locations.
 You want people in your area to find you.
 If that’s the case for your organization, make sure that your website is findable on Google maps.
-Enter the information about your organization via Google Local Business Center.
+Enter the information about your organization via Google My Business.
 Check out our local SEO plugin if your non-profit organization focuses on multiple or specific locations.
 That’ll really pay off!

 Mobile search is becoming more and more important.
-Google announced that in 2018 the rankings in the search engines will be based on the mobile index.
-So it’s very important that your website is mobile friendly.
+So it’s very important that your website is mobile-friendly.
 Lots of people will search for and visit your website on a mobile phone.
 The design should be responsive and your site speed on mobile should be in order.
-Check out Google’s mobile friendliness test to see whether or not your site is mobile friendly.
+Check out Google’s mobile-friendliness test to see whether or not your site is mobile friendly.

 Conclusion on non-profit SEO